-- Devon Kirkpatrick – Engineer, Producer for Jay-Z, Mystikal, Linsay Lohan, Wutang Clan, Timbaland
+- Devon Kirkpatrick – engineer, producer for Jay Z, Mystikal, Lindsay Lohan, Wu-Tang Clan, Timbaland

-- Yudu Grey – Engineer for Lady Gaga, The Roots, Lil John, Dru Hill
+- Yudu Gray – engineer for Lady Gaga, The Roots, Lil John, Dru Hill

-- Christian Cumming – U2, P.O.D., As I Lay Dying, Florence and the Machine
+- Christian Cummings – U2, P.O.D., As I Lay Dying, Florence + the Machine

 But don’t take our word for it.
 CLICK HERE to read what famous music producers say about us.

-Ask yourself, am I going to the school recommended by the people who record for U2, Dr. Dre, 50 Cent, Pearl Jam, Alice in Chains, Offspring, Eminem, Ludacis, Beyonce, Guns N Roses, Jane’s Addiction, Joni Mitchell, Bob Dylan, Tupac, Pink, Outkast, Method Man, Wyclef Jean, Stevie Wonder, Timbaland, Black Eyed Peas, Norah Jones, Motley Crue, P Diddy, Santana, Lil Wayne, Madonna, Red Hot Chili Peppers, Snoop Dogg, Robert Plant, Travis Tritt, B.B.
+In other words, when you attend the Recording Connection, you will be going to the school recommended by the people who record for U2, Dr. Dre, 50 Cent, Pearl Jam, Alice in Chains, Offspring, Eminem, Ludacis, Beyoncé, Guns N’ Roses, Jane’s Addiction, Joni Mitchell, Bob Dylan, Tupac, Pink, Outkast, Method Man, Wyclef Jean, Stevie Wonder, Timbaland, Black Eyed Peas, Norah Jones, Motley Crue, P Diddy, Santana, Lil Wayne, Madonna, Red Hot Chili Peppers, Snoop Dogg, Robert Plant, Travis Tritt, B.B.
 King, Led Zeppelin, Lenny Kravitz, Paul McCartney, etc?

-- Get you in the door of a real recording studio
+- We get you in the door of a real recording studio

-- Learn as an apprentice inside that studio, study and learn hands on
+- You learn as an apprentice (extern) inside that studio, study and learn hands-on

-- Make your music as you record others
+- You make your music as you record others